tkaitchuck/Rust4JavaDevelopers/src/enums.md

-# Enums, tuples, and aliases
+# Enums, Tuples, and Aliases

   * Range operator.
 Range on struct to destructure.
   * Enums in Java are way better than constants in other languages like C or Go. - You know they won’t get misassigned as numbers and you can use switch statements